timholy/Revise.jl/docs/src/config.md

 Note that using Revise adds a small latency at Julia startup, generally about 0.7s when you first launch Julia and another 0.25s for your first package load.
 Users should weigh this penalty against whatever benefit they may derive from not having to restart their entire session.

-### Julia 1.5 and higher

-If you're using at least Julia 1.5, this can be as simple as adding
+This can be as simple as adding

 ```julia
 using Revise
 ```
 to your `startup.jl`.

-or (if you have a Unix terminal available) simply run
+If you have a Unix terminal available, simply run
 ```bash
 mkdir -p ~/.julia/config/ && echo "using Revise" >> ~/.julia/config/startup.jl
 ```